Functions for the

 write out the longer one, minimizing the looking up that R must do.

-These have default behavior that is based on the calling frame timeunit.
+These have default behaviour that is based on the calling frame timeunit.
 When used inside a module, then the time is in the units of the module.
 If used in an interactive mode, then the time will be in the units of the simulation.